forsyth47/isg32.github.io/projects/index.md

     Yoo buddies, this is not actully fully my prooject, the base was base on 50-Project_50-Days as mentioned.

-    So, technically this is a modified fork.`
+    So, technically this is a modified fork.

+    On the next build/project the television service very well be added.

 <hr>